-Congratulations to this year’s Whittaker Chambers Award recipient, our good friend, Daniel Hannan, British MEP, who was honored at the 2017 Ideas Summit for his bravery and leadership in spearheading the Brexit movement.
+The 2017 Whittaker Chambers Award recipient was our good friend Daniel Hannan, British MEP, who was honored for his bravery and leadership in spearheading the Brexit movement.